Toy Caldwell: The Marshall Tucker Band

 Returning to Spartanburg from his military service, Caldwell formed the Toy Factory band with Franklin Wilkie, Doug Gray, and Jerry Eubanks.
 Younger brother Tommy Caldwell joined in 1973 when Wilkie left and the band became the Marshall Tucker Band.
 Toy Caldwell was the group's lead guitarist and main songwriter.

 Later career

 He later formed the Toy Caldwell Band and released an eponymous CD in 1992; the record was later renamed Son of the South by Southern country rocker and Caldwell's personal friend, Charlie Daniels.
 The album was digitally re-released in 2009 through Hopesong Digital/GMV Nashville.

 Personal life

 Caldwell married his wife Abbie on September 12, 1969.
 The song "Ab's Song" from the Marshall Tucker Band's debut album was written for her.
 He was also the father of two girls.

-He had two younger brothers, both of whom died in car crashes in early 1980: Timothy Caldwell died in a collision with a local garbage truck on March 28, 1980, and Marshall Tucker Band co-founder and bass guitarist Tommy Caldwell was killed a month later when his jeep rolled over after hitting a parked car.
+He had two younger brothers, both of whom died in car crashes in early 1980: Timothy Caldwell died in a collision with a local garbage truck on March 28, 1980, and Marshall Tucker Band co-founder and bass guitarist Tommy Caldwell was killed a month later when his Land Cruiser rolled over after hitting a parked car.